Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

-The inherent non-Hermitian nature of our system, strictly designed with parity time ($\mathcal{PT}$) symmetry, imbues it with a unique capacity to transform what is typically perceived as detrimental, dissipation, into a powerful resource for quantum control and the generation of robust entanglement.
-This strategic balance of optical gain ($\kappa_c$) and loss ($\kappa_a$) offers a powerful mechanism for actively controlling the system's quantum correlations.
+The inherent non-Hermitian nature of our system, designed with parity time ($\mathcal{PT}$) symmetry, imbues it with a unique capacity to transform what is typically perceived as detrimental, dissipation, into a powerful resource for quantum control and the enhancement of robust entanglement.
+This strategic balance of optical gain ($\kappa_c$) and loss ($\kappa_a$) offers a mechanism for actively controlling and enhancing the system's quantum correlations.

-As clearly illustrated in \Cref{fig:PT_Sym_GL}, a truly counterintuitive revelation emerges: the intercavity entanglement, $E_{ac}$, achieves its maximum not in a regime of minimal dissipation, but rather in a precise and strategic balance of high optical loss ($\kappa_a/\omega_m \approx 0.8$) in the passive cavity and moderate optical gain ($\kappa_c/\omega_m \approx 0.01-0.02$) in the active cavity.
-This profound result underscores a central tenet of non-Hermitian quantum systems: when engineered with precision, dissipation ceases to be a mere drain on quantum coherence and instead becomes an active agent for cultivating correlations \cite{Li2016}.
-The underlying physical mechanism is a delicate yet powerful synergy: the optical gain ($\kappa_c$) vigorously amplifies the quantum fluctuations born from the optomechanical interaction.
-Concurrently, the optical loss ($\kappa_a$), acting as a controlled dissipative channel through the nonreciprocal link, strategically removes the entropy from the system.
+As clearly illustrated in \Cref{fig:PT_Sym_GL}, the relationship between optical gain ($\kappa_c$) and loss ($\kappa_a$) in determining entanglement is complex and interdependent: the intercavity entanglement, $E_{ac}$, achieves enhanced maximum values in a selective range of parameter space involving a strategic balance of optical loss in the passive cavity and gain in the active cavity.
+The entanglement behavior shown in \Cref{fig:PT_Sym_GL} exhibits a complex interdependence between both $\kappa_a$ and $\kappa_c$ parameters, with optimal entanglement occurring for moderate gain values ($\kappa_c/\omega_m \approx 0.01-0.02$) and a range of loss values that extends to higher values ($\kappa_a/\omega_m \approx 0.8$) for the maximum.
+For small values of $\kappa_c$, the entanglement shows reduced dependence on $\kappa_a$, but for the system to achieve optimal entanglement, both parameters must be properly balanced in the PT-symmetric configuration.
+This interplay between gain and loss is a central tenet of non-Hermitian quantum systems: when engineered with precision, dissipation can become an active agent for enhancing correlations rather than merely destroying them \cite{Li2016, Tchodimou2017, Djorwe2022, ElGanainy2018}.
+The underlying physical mechanism is a delicate synergy: the optical gain ($\kappa_c$) amplifies the quantum fluctuations born from the optomechanical interaction.
+Concurrently, the optical loss ($\kappa_a$), acting as a controlled dissipative channel through the nonreciprocal link, strategically removes entropy from the system.
 This actively stabilizes the amplified fluctuations into a coherent, robust, and steady entangled state.
-It is this balanced process that allows the system to sustain strong quantum correlations.
+It is this balanced process that allows the system to sustain enhanced quantum correlations.
+The recent experimental demonstration of quantum correlations enhanced by $\mathcal{PT}$-symmetric gain-loss engineering in optical systems \cite{Feng2014, Hodaei2017, Chen2017, Parto2018, Zhang2015} provides empirical support for the theoretical predictions in our molecular optomechanical framework.